Introverts have some basic rules. If you understand what they are, parenting them will go much smoother!

-People ask your child a question and you are quick to answer for him.
-He’s too quiet.
-He’s too shy.
-He won’t answer quickly enough.
+Maybe people ask your child a question, and you, meaning well, are quick to answer for him.
+He’s just too quiet.
+He’s just too shy.
+He just won’t answer quickly enough.
 Rather than jumping in and taking over the conversation, give your child some space to talk for himself.
 Introverts need opportunities to get comfortable speaking to others, but they won’t get them if someone is always doing it for them.

 8. Over-schedule them

-Many kids are over scheduled — but some kids actually flourish with an abundance of activities.
+These days, many kids are over-scheduled, but some kids actually flourish with an abundance of activities.
 Not so for the introverted kid.
-In general, an introverted child needs more downtime than extroverted children.
-He gets overwhelmed with too much stimulation and needs to recharge at home.
+In general, an introverted child needs more downtime than an extroverted child.
+He will get overwhelmed with too much stimulation and need to recharge at home.

 9. Plan back-to-back activities with no downtime

-If you have a busy day, be sure to plan some downtime in-between activities.
+If you have a busy day, be sure to plan some downtime between activities.
 Think of your introvert’s social energy as a battery.
 Every time she is out, her battery is getting depleted.
 Your home is the charging station.
-An introverted child needs to be recharged frequently.
+Just like adult introverts, an introverted kid needs to be recharged frequently.

 10. Force them to go outside and play when they want to recharge inside